Tracey Church, MLIS

 Research Associate, Tracey Church & Associates

 Izabela is an experienced prospect researcher with over 15 years of not-for-profit work.
-Contracted with Tracey Church & Associates, Research + Consulting Services, Izabela has provided research services to clients across Canada, including those in the fields of social science, education and health care.
+Working with Tracey Church & Associates, Izabela has provided research services to clients across Canada, including those in the fields of social science, education, and health care.
 In her previous position as National Manager of Prospect Research at The Arthritis Society, Izabela was responsible for providing research services within the fundraising department to clients across the country.

 In 2014, Izabela became a co-instructor for the course “Prospect Research in Fundraising” for the Master of Library & Information Science Graduate Program for the Faculty of Information & Media Studies at Western University.

 As a member of Apra-Canada, Izabela has been involvement with the organization in roles of director, webmaster and conference planning committee member.
-Izabela has also volunteered her time with a local fundraising organization, London Regional Fundraising Professionals (LRFP).
+Izabela has also volunteered her time with a local fundraising organizations, London Regional Fundraising Professionals (LRFP), and currently, the new AFP London & Region Chapter.
 Izabela is proud to be a contributor to Apra-Canada’s first book “Prospect Research in Canada: An Essential Guide for Researchers and Fundraisers” (Civil Sector Press, 2016).

 Izabela began her career in prospect research in 2002 after graduating from Western University with a Masters in Library and Information Science.
-She gained her experience in similar positions at CNIB, McMaster University and Conestoga College.
+She gained her experience in similar positions at CNIB, McMaster University, Conestoga College, and Children's Health Foundation.
 Her passion lies in utilizing different resources in reactive and proactive research as well as working with databases to ensure ongoing success in fundraising efforts.